Original image by Emdx. CC BY-SA

 Provincial Court

 This court mainly deals with criminal cases in the province.
-However, it may have limited jurisdiction with the Court of Queen’s Bench in family law matters that originate outside of Winnipeg.
+However, it may have limited jurisdiction with the Court of King’s Bench in family law matters that originate outside of Winnipeg.
 After a person is charged, the court hears bail applications, presides over first appearance courts, resolution courts, preliminary inquiries (to determine whether there is sufficient evidence to order an accused to stand trial), and various types of trial courts.
 It also hears all Youth Court cases in Manitoba.

 What happens when you are called for Jury Duty?